ignasiusadhitia/assignment-1/README.md

 ## Technical Details

-- **Decimal Places:** Results are displayed rounded to 4 decimal places.
+- **Decimal Places:** Results are displayed rounded to 2 decimal places.
 - **Maximum Digits:** The calculator allows a maximum of 12 digits for entry.
 - **Number Formatting:** The `addCommas` function is used to format numbers with commas.
+- **Entry and Result Limit:** Entries and calculated results are restricted to 999,999,9999.99 to prevent overflow and maintain precision.

 ## Developer Information